 Flooding is a cross-sectoral issue that can affect all aspects of life, and that can be influenced, positively or detrimentally, by actions in many other sectors.

 Of particular importance is the consideration of potential future flood risk in the area of planning and development management, and the planning and design of infrastructure and the development of nature-based solutions.

-Flood risk management and in particular the design and development of flood relief schemes can also address the appropriate integration of archaeological heritage into these schemes52.
+Flood risk management and in particular the design and development of flood relief schemes can also address the appropriate integration of archaeological heritage into these schemes51.

 Urbanisation can increase both the rate and volume of runoff from rainfall events and therefore requires urban storm-water drainage systems to manage and reduce the risk from pluvial (rain) flood events and extreme rainfall events.
-Core objectives include53:
+Core objectives include52:

-- o avoiding inappropriate development in areas at risk of flooding; - o avoiding new developments increasing flood risk elsewhere, including that which may arise from surface run off; - o ensuring effective management of residual risks for development permitted in floodplains; - o avoiding unnecessary restriction of national regional or local economic and social growth; and - o improving the understanding of flood-risk and ensure flood risk management in accordance with best practice.
+- avoiding inappropriate development in areas at risk of flooding; - avoiding new developments increasing flood risk elsewhere, including that which may arise from surface run off; - ensuring effective management of residual risks for development permitted in floodplains; - avoiding unnecessary restriction of national regional or local economic and social growth; - improving the understanding of flood-risk and ensure flood risk management in accordance with best practice; and - prioritising nature-based solutions to manage water in terms of both quantity and quality and promote climate change mitigation strategies.